What to see in Lake Balaton

 With over 120 miles (200km) of cycle tracks around the villages and shores of Lake Balaton, cycling is a popular way to get around.
 Visitors to Balaton between May and September can make use of the Balaton ferry to cross between the lake's southern and northern shores (Tihany and Szántód), while excursion boats cruise between a number of ports along the shores of the lake.
 Local buses are also available and it is possible to drive between different towns surrounding the lake.

-Balatonfured has been the most fashionable resort on the lake since the 18th century, when the medicinal centre was established,…
+Balatonfüred has been the most fashionable resort on the Lake Balaton since the 18th century when…

-Hévíz is the site of Europe's largest and the world's second largest thermal lake, Gyógytó.…
+Hévíz is the site of world's largest thermal lake: Gyógytó.
+It is the most extraordinary…

 Become our Lake Balaton Travel Expert